Edisto River: Edisto River Canoe and Kayak Trail

 Edisto River Canoe and Kayak Trail "ERCK" is a group of volunteers committed to the preservation of the Edisto River, educating people on safe paddling, and emphasizing the enjoyment of paddling.
 All instructors are American Canoe Association certified.

 History

-In late August and early September 1718 pirate captains Charles Yeats and Charles Vane were anchored of Sullivan's Island, capturing ships as they left Charles Town harbor.
+In late August and early September 1718 pirate captains Charles Yeats and Charles Vane were anchored off Sullivan's Island, capturing ships as they left Charles Town harbor.
 After a number of disagreements Yeats fled from Vane, sailing up the Edisto River for shelter; Vane tried to pursue him but broke off.
 Yeats was ultimately pardoned: